-Assessment of MD or non-MD qualification followed by determination of the associated class, based on your product description.
-An initial regulatory status is obtained in minutes, followed by an in-depth rationale.
+MD or non-MD qualification followed by class determination, based on your product description.
+A first regulatory status is obtained for free in minutes, followed by an in-depth structured rationale.

-Product teams developing healthcare software face the same entry-level question: does the MDR apply or not, and if so, which class?
-Finding the answer requires back-and-forth with experts, reading multiple texts, and drafting a rationale.
-Several weeks mobilized, at a time when the roadmap needs clarity.
+Product teams developing health software all face the same initial question: does MDR apply or not, and if so, under which class?
+That answer drives everything else: clinical evidence, involvement of a notified body, depth of the technical file, timeline and budget.
+Finding it today requires back-and-forth with experts and reading through multiple texts — several weeks of work at a moment when the roadmap needs clarity.

-From a product description, the tool applies MDR 2017/745 and IVDR 2017/746 rules to qualify your software and determine the associated class.
-The assessment is substantiated and traceable, ready to be discussed with stakeholders or filed in the dossier.
+From a product description, the tool applies the rules of MDR 2017/745 and IVDR 2017/746 to qualify your software and determine the associated class.
+The assessment is reasoned and traceable, ready to be discussed with stakeholders or added to the regulatory file.

 You describe the medical function of the software, its target users, and the clinical context of use.